-There were several private transactions in Euroclear shares during the year and these have helped us to better assess the appropriate carrying value of our holding in our financial statements.
-Considering recent transaction prices in Euroclear shares, we have marked the carrying value of our investment down to $\in 1,911.50$ per share (2022: $\in 2,050$ per share) being £4.3m in total (2022: £4.6m).
-Our mark down is not a diminution of our assessment of the company but a reflection of recent trades that need to be considered.
-Our holding continues to represent a significant store of value on our balance sheet and the company paid us gross dividends amounting to £200,000 in the year (2022: £185,000).
+As in previous years there were several private transactions in Euroclear shares during our financial year and these have helped us to update the appropriate carrying value of our holding in our financial statements.
+Considering recent transaction prices in Euroclear shares, we have marked the carrying value of our investment up to £5.4m (2023: £4.3m).
+Our markup follows an assessment of the company's current operating results and a reflection of recent trades that have taken place.
+Our holding continues to represent a significant store of value on our balance sheet.